ancy-lisa/antony-church-functionalities/README.md

 create table: **family information**

-  Insert data in table by using this query:
+  Insert data in table by using this query format:
     **INSERT INTO `family information` (`date of birth`, `family id`, `gender`, `name`, `relationship`) VALUES ('1980-04-04', 1, 'Male', 'Chris Evans', 'Father');**